gsoules/MkDocs/digital-archive/docs/archivist/accessioning.md

     time from the same source.
 This definition applies at SWHPL for new donations, but not for backlog items.

     For new donations, the items are what was donated, for example, the contents of a shoebox.
-When a new donation consists of a large number of items, the archivist may divide the items into *accession subsets* which are each more manageable than the accession as a whole
+When a new donation consists of a large number of items, the archivist may divide the items into *subs-accessions* which are each more manageable than the accession as a whole (the *primary accession*).

     When the accession is from the *backlog*, the items are whatever the archivist who creates the accession chooses.
-    For example, they could choose all the physical items in a binder, or all the digital files in a folder on the *archival hard drive*.
-As with new donations, the archivist may divide the physical items or digital files into more manageable *accession subsets*.
+    For example, they could choose all the physical items in a three-ring binder, or all the digital files in a folder on the *archival hard drive*.
+As with new donations, the archivist may divide the physical items or digital files into more manageable *subs-accessions*.

 Accessions Database
 :   A database, separate from the Digital Archive database, that SWHPL uses to record information about an accession